 When tubulointerstitial nephritis develops suddenly, the urine may be almost normal, with only a trace of protein or pus, but often the abnormalities are striking.
 The urine may show large numbers of white blood cells, including eosinophils.
 Eosinophils do not normally appear in the urine, but when they do, a person may have acute tubulointerstitial nephritis caused by an allergic reaction.
 In such cases, blood tests may show that the number of eosinophils in the blood is increased.

+A doctor may order ultrasonography, radionuclide scanning, or both.
 When an allergic reaction is the cause, the kidneys usually are large because of inflammation caused by the allergic reaction.
 This enlargement can be seen with radionuclide scanning or ultrasonography, which are imaging studies done to differentiate acute tubulointerstitial nephritis from other sudden kidney disorders.

 When the inflammation occurs gradually, kidney damage may develop at different rates in different portions of the kidney.
 The person may develop abnormalities characteristic of damage to different portions of the kidney at different times.
 However, kidney damage usually progresses to involve most or all of both kidneys and becomes irreversible.